St Margaret's Church, Ipswich

 St Margaret's Church is a medieval church in Ipswich, Suffolk, England.
 It was built in around 1300 by the Augustinian canons of the adjacent Priory of the Holy Trinity to cater for the increasing population.
 The building and much of the congregation was located just outside the ramparts to the north of medieval Ipswich.

 The building dates from the 15th century, but the tower was rebuilt in the 19th century.

+Architectural features

+Roof

+The hammerbeam roof dates from the fifteenth century, but a number of paintings were added in the late seventeenth century following the Glorious Revolution.

 Church organ

 The organ was bought in 1981.
 It had previously been installed in Holy Trinity Church, Bedford, but this church had become redundant in 1974.
 It was originally installed J. W. Walker & Sons Ltd in 1859.
 The organ was originally tuned to the Old Philharmonic pitch (A452.5).
 However this was deflated to the current ISO 16 Stuttgart pitch when the organ was cleaned and repaired in 2012–3.